metal3d/rst-booker/README.md

 You can try to compile documentation ps file or pdf file using this commands from your working directory:

     make
-    or if you want pds
+    or if you want pdf file
     make pdf

 Cleanup your build directory and output files with: